BIOP/biop-operetta-tools/README.md

-# This project is archived and has been replaced by https://github.com/BIOP/ijp-operetta-importer

 # BIOP Operetta Tools

 Scripts and tools used for the PerkinElmer Operetta System at the EPFL BioImaging & Optics Platform.